5 Signs You Have Trust Issues That Will Ruin Your Healthy Relationship

 Your leash is tight

 Another easy way to check if you have trust issues are the boundaries you consciously or unconsciously give.
-Is liking another girl's status acceptable?
-How about phone calls and texts from the opposite sex or simply having a close friend of the opposite sex at all?
+Is liking another girl’s status acceptable?
+How about phone calls and texts from other people?

 A lot of times, when we have trouble trusting someone, we monitor what he or she does and with whom.
 We get territorial and feel threatened by everyone, when in reality, their eyes are only for us.